SAP/ui5-webcomponents/README.md

 	For more on using UI5 Web Components, click [here](./docs/How%20To%20Use.md).

-*Note*: For a full list of the UI5 Web Components (and the respective NPM modules that ship them), click [here](https://github.com/SAP/ui5-webcomponents/blob/master/docs/Public%20Module%20Imports.md).
+*Note*: For a full list of the UI5 Web Components (and the respective NPM modules that ship them), see [Public module imports](https://github.com/SAP/ui5-webcomponents/blob/master/docs/Public%20Module%20Imports.md).

 ### Is there a CDN I can use?